kirolosMedhat/Brain_Tumor_Classifier-1/README.md

 # Brain_Tumor_Classifier
-This project aims to detect and classify brain tumours using machine learning.
+This project aims to detect and classify brain tumours using machine learning with an accuracy of 97.554% for detection and 95.3% for classification.

 # to install the required libiaries: